 Starting in the late ’70s, audiences got to enjoy hour-long adventures with this crew across 37 episodes on NBC.
 It is a testament to the series that its impact is still felt decades later with the limited presence it had on-screen, and it’s in big part thanks to this cast.

 Gil Gerard (Captain Buck Rogers)

 Captain Buck Rogers was a former U.S. Air Force pilot and astronaut who, following a freak accident during a deep space flight, finds himself awakened in 2491, when he tragically learns that everyone he ever knew was gone.
 Do you remember his frozen look from the pilot?
 Gerard was sprayed all over with an ordinary dry shampoo, so he couldn’t open his eyes or move.
 And apparently while he was waiting to shoot the scene, he fell asleep.

-But Gil Gerard was wide awake when he stepped onto the scene in 1971, though his big break came from ‘73 to ‘76 when he played Dr. Alan Stewart in over 300 episodes of The Doctors.
-Then in ‘77 he was part of probably the best entry in the Airport-franchise, as Gerard played Frank Powers.
+But Gil Gerard was wide awake when he stepped onto the scene in 1971, though his big break came from ‘73 to ‘76 when he played Dr. Alan Stewart in over 300 episodes of the soap opera The Doctors.
+Then in ‘77, he was part of probably the best entry in the Airport-franchise, as Gerard played Frank Powers.
 Then it was time to lead the cast of Buck Rogers.

 After the short but memorable sci-fi hit, Gerard began a stream of TV movies before headlining the short-lived 1986 series Sidekicks, playing the cop who tutored the martial arts-skilled sidekick, played by Ernie Reyes Jr. Soon, however, the roles were drying up, best exemplified by his 1990 series E.A.R.T.H.
 Force, which was canceled by CBS after just three episodes.

 Gerard was the subject of a documentary that was written and directed by his then-longtime companion, Adrienne Crow.
 The film documented his life-saving mini-gastric bypass surgery done in October of 2005.